Google CEO Sundar Pichai doesn't regret firing James Damore

 But as far as firing Damore, "I don't regret it," Pichai said.

-On the stage with Pichai was YouTube CEO Susan Wojcicki and she agreed with Pichai saying Damore violated Google's code of conduct.
+On the stage with Pichai was YouTube CEO Susan Wojcicki.
+She agreed with Pichai, saying Damore violated Google's code of conduct.
 "I think it was the right decision," she said, adding that Damore's memo brought up a lot of emotion for her.

-Damore has since filed a lawsuit against Google claiming the search giant discriminates again white, male, conservative men.
+Damore has since filed a lawsuit against Google, claiming the search giant discriminates against white, conservative men.
 For its part, Google says it looks forward to defending against the suit in court.

-Along with Damore and diversity in Silicon Valley, Pichai and Wojcicki also discussed the importance of artificial intelligence in tech, the need to have immigrants from around the world working at US technology companies and fighting extremism and fake news on the internet.
-A full broadcast of MSNBC and Recode's "Revolution: Google and YouTube Changing the World" will air at 10:00 pm ET on Friday, January 26th on MSNBC.
+Along with Damore and diversity in Silicon Valley, Pichai and Wojcicki also discussed the importance of artificial intelligence in tech, the need to have immigrants from around the world working at US technology companies, and fighting extremism and fake news on the internet.
+A full broadcast of MSNBC and Recode's "Revolution: Google and YouTube Changing the World" will air at 10 p.m.
+ET on Jan.
+26 on MSNBC.

-Even though most of the topics discussed during the event centered around controversy, Pichai said he has a positive outlook for the year to come.
+Even though most of the topics discussed during the event centered on controversy, Pichai said he has a positive outlook for the year to come.

 "There's no better time to be born than today," he said.
 "And I'm very optimistic."